jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->The lowest 7 day average reported positive test fraction per day in the last three weeks was on Dec 24 2021.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Dec 25 2021.
 >
 >This was 21 days prior.
-The average was 23.4 percent positive.
+The average was 24.1 percent positive.
 >
->The current average positive test rate is 31.3 percent, a change of 33.8 percent with respect to then.
+>The current average positive test rate is 31.2 percent, a change of 29.5 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.
 ![](Cases.png)

->The current total number of cases is equivalent to 1 person out of every 5 people in the state of Ohio having tested positive for COVID-19.
+>The current total number of cases is equivalent to 5 people out of every 24 people in the state of Ohio having tested positive for COVID-19.

 The cumulative number of hospitalizations, ICU admissions, and deaths.
 If no new events were reported, these lines would be horizontal.
 ![](Hospitalizations.png)